 How adding an addition to your house affects your home insurance

-If you are thinking of doing major renovations and/or adding an addition or garage to your house, you should know that it will most likely increase your home insurance premium.
-The reason for this is pretty straightforward: you are adding value to your home, and your home insurance coverage needs to reflect that greater value, and will therefore cost you more in premiums.
+If you are thinking of doing major home renovations and/or building an addition or garage, you may need to change your dwelling coverage limits to ensure your home is protected.
+The reason for this is pretty straightforward: you are adding value to your home, and your insurance coverage should reflect that greater value to properly protect you from a loss.

 While adding square footage to your home has a direct correlation with the need for greater home insurance coverage, renovations are a bit trickier.
 For example, if you are tearing down an old garage and replacing it with a newly built structure of approximately the same square footage, then the impact on your premium may be minimal, depending on the type of materials used.